hieuvtios/DreamerlyAssignment/README.md

 - Categories and Tags: Allowing users to group tasks into categories or use tags to filter and organize tasks provides flexibility in managing multiple projects or contexts.

 3. Core Features
-- Task Creation: This should be quick and intuitive, possibly integrating natural language processing for due dates (e.g., "Remind me tomorrow at 2 PM").
-A minimalistic interface with the option to add additional details (tags, due dates, attachments) as needed can help reduce cognitive load.
+- Task Creation: This should be quick and intuitive.
+A minimalistic interface with the option to add additional details (tags, due dates) as needed can help reduce cognitive load.
 - Deadlines and Reminders: Adding deadlines, notifications, and reminders ensures users are prompted when a task is due.
 - Task Filtering and Sorting: Users should be able to filter tasks by completion status.
 - Task Completion and Progress: User can see the progress in dashboard (finished, doing tasks)